yansonggu/simple_repo/README.md

 # simple_repo

-This is a dummty repo with only a README.md file.
+This is a dummy repo with only a README.md file.